Getting Started with Protopasta

 Prints, Settings, and Setup

 Note the spool edge guard in the above photo.
-This print is great for testing your printer's limits as well as gaining a smooth guide with edge rollers like on the Bambu X1 with AMS.
-An edge protector is the one essential upgrade for the Bambu X1 which gives a good experience with Protopasta in stock form.
+This print is great for testing your printer's limits as well as gaining a smooth guide with edge rollers like on the Bambu Labs AMS.
+Protopasta cardboard spools work with Bambu Labs 3D printers.
+Here's a blog on the topic.

 This is one of several quick prints for a better printing experience.
 We make reliable filament, but reliable printing depends on many other variables like your hardware, settings, setup, adjustments, maintenance, and knowledge/understanding